Skip to main content

 Summary of Important Dates

-• January 27 – candidates can accept offers 12 PM EST
+- January 27 – First day offers can be made, candidates can accept offers 12 PM EST

-• applicants have until January 29th to accept or decline any offer made prior to January 29th.
-For any offer made after January 29th the candidate has a 1-day grace period to accept or decline the offer.
+- applicants have until 12 PM EST on January 29th to accept or decline any offer made prior to January 29th.
+For offers extended on or after January 29th, applicants have a one-day grace period to accept or decline.

 After the SCARD dates have passed, we will continue to accept applications on a rolling basis, provided that positions remain available.